jinghuazhao/physalia/README.md

 It is currently used to provide information for the J Stat Soft paper, particularly the GRM.

-The GRM.grm.gz can be reassembled via the following command,
+Once the repository is downloaded, the GRM.grm.gz can be reassembled via the following command,
 ```
 zcat GRM.grm-{0..4}.gz | gzip -cf > GRM.grm.gz
 ```